alphastand27/alx-system_engineering-devops/0x00-shell_basics/README.md

 The ls script displays the contents list of the working directory.
 The cd script changes the working directory to the user's home directory.
 The ls -l script displays current directory contents in a long format.
-The ls -a script displays current directory contents including hidden files(starting with .) using a long format.
+The ls -la script displays current directory contents including hidden files(starting with .) using a long format.